Skip to content

 6. Check off the box next to the new bundle name.
 That person will now have access to the new bundle.

-Counsel who have been removed from the record and are no longer representing a party in the case may reach out to the court office to remove their access to a case.
+Counsel removed from the record and no longer representing a party in the case may reach out to the court office to remove their access.
 Counsel may wish to remove bundle access for law clerks, legal assistants, or junior counsel who no longer require access to the case.

 To remove a user’s access to bundles in a case: